1. Is there any legislation relating to working from home in your country?

 7. Does an employer have to grant an employee a specific allowance for working from home?
 If so, under what conditions does an employer not have to pay such an allowance?

-Yes, as mentioned in previous answer, the employer is obliged to provide the employee with remote work allowance.
+Yes, as mentioned in the previous answer, the employer is obliged to provide the employee with a remote work allowance.
 There are two possible options: reimbursement of actual costs or a lump-sum allowance for each commenced hour of remote work.
-In case of reimbursement of actual costs, employees are obliged to calculate these costs and justify them to their employer.
-The amount of the minimum lump-sum allowance is set by the applicable legal regulation and in 2024 it is CZK 4.50 per each commenced hour of remote work.
+In the case of reimbursement of actual costs, employees are obliged to calculate these costs and justify them to their employer.
+The amount of the minimum lump-sum allowance is set by the applicable legal regulation and in 2026 it is CZK 4.70 (approx. EUR 0.19) per each commenced hour of remote work.

 8. For employees who work remotely, is the employer responsible for ensuring proper working conditions from a health and safety perspective?

 Yes, the regulation of occupational health and safety in the Labour Code (and relevant special legislation) applies regardless of the place of work.
-Employers are still responsible for ensuring occupational health and safety and can be held liable in the event of an injury while working from home.
+Employers are still responsible for ensuring occupational health and safety and can be held liable in the event of an injury while working remotely.

 The specific occupational health and safety measures that the employer must take depend on the circumstances of the individual case.
 Employers must consider the nature of remote work and adjust their practice accordingly.
-For example, employees who work from home should receive instructions on how to correctly set up a workstation and health and safety training related to work from home.
+For example, employees who work remotely should receive instructions on how to correctly set up a workstation and health and safety training related to remote work.

 9. Are there any other specific obligations for the employer?

-No. The employer has no specific obligations relating to employees who work from home.
+No. The employer has no specific obligations relating to employees who work remotely.
 However, the general obligations of the Labour Code apply.
-Regarding employees working from home, employers have the same obligations to them as they do to employees working on the employer’s premises including, for example, work-time keeping.
-The employer may, nevertheless, require the employee’s cooperation to allow the employer to meet its obligations (e.g. fill-in time sheets).
+Regarding employees working remotely, employers have the same obligations to them as they do to employees working on the employer’s premises including, for example, working time records.
+The employer may, nevertheless, require the employee’s cooperation to allow the employer to meet its obligations (e.g. fill in time sheets).

 10. Does an employee need to be insured to work from home?

-Yes, due to the absence of special regulations on work-related accidents and illnesses related to working from home, employees are protected by the regulation on occupational health and safety regardless of their place of work.
+Yes, due to the absence of special regulations on work-related accidents and illnesses related to remote working, employees are protected by the regulation on occupational health and safety regardless of their place of work.
 Employers have the same occupational health and safety obligations and liabilities to these workers as they do to any other employees.

 13. Are there any other specific obligations on the employee?

-No. All general obligations set out in the Labour Code apply to employees who work from home.
+No. All general obligations set out in the Labour Code apply to employees who work remotely.

 14. Have there been any legislative changes, or updates to immigration rules, designed to encourage short-term remote working in your country (compared to the rules normally found in other countries)?